Defense For Gun And Weapon Offense Charges

 - Certain other locations

 If you have been arrested for carrying a switchblade knife, unlawful carrying of a handgun or any other weapons offense, talk to an experienced criminal defense attorney right away.
-Contact me, Houston weapons offense lawyer R. Todd Bennett for a consultation.
+Contact me, Houston weapons offense lawyer R. Todd Bennett, by email or by calling 713-489-7763 to request a free consultation about your criminal matter involving a gun or any weapons. .